Car care: 8 essential tips for looking after your vehicle

 Caution: Your battery is potentially dangerous, so don't check it near a naked flame or a lit cigarette.
 Batteries produce an explosive gas when they charge, and the fluid inside is corrosive, so avoid any contact with your eyes, skin, clothing and painted surfaces.

 Checking your battery every so often can save you from the inconvenience of an unexpected flat.
-You can regularly take a look and by doing so, increase it's lifespan and be confident your car will start every time.
+You can regularly take a look and by doing so, increase its lifespan.

 If your battery has caps, remove them and check that the fluid inside is deep enough that the plates within are fully immersed.
 Some batteries without removable caps have an indicator on the outside of the case to let you quickly check battery health.
 If the battery’s level is low, top it up with distilled water (rather than tap water) but don’t overfill it.
 Replace the caps and check that the clamps are tight on the battery terminals.
 The top of the battery should be clean and dry and the terminals should be free of corrosion, which can be in the form of a white or bluish substance.